bodo-ai/Bodo/docs/api_docs/BodoSQL.md

 -   `#!sql BOOLOR_AGG`

-    Compute the logical OR of the boolean value of every input in a group.
+    Compute the logical OR of the boolean value of every input in a group, returning `#!sql NULL` if there are no non-`#!sql NULL` entries, otherwise returning True if there is at least 1 non-zero entry.
 This is supported for numeric and boolean types.

-    Currently, this requires a `#!sql GROUP BY` clause.
+#### BOOLAND_AGG
+-   `#!sql BOOLAND_AGG`

+    Compute the logical AND of the boolean value of every input in a group, returning `#!sql NULL` if there are no non-`#!sql NULL` entries, otherwise returning True if all non-`#!sql NULL` entries are also non-zero.
+This is supported for numeric and boolean types.

+#### BOOLXOR_AGG
+-   `#!sql BOOLXOR_AGG`

+    Returns `#!sql NULL` if there are no non-`#!sql NULL` entries, otherwise returning True if exactly one non-`#!sql NULL` entry is also non-zero (this is counterintuitive to how the logical XOR is normally thought of).
+This is supported for numeric and boolean types.

 All aggregate functions have the syntax: